 2. It was for our healing.
 "By His wounds we are healed."
 Because He experienced unimaginable brokenness, we can experience unimaginable wholeness.
 Does that mean if you know Jesus, you'll never have to be sick again?
-No. But when you accept Jesus as your Savior, He gives you a new heart now and the promise of a new body in the life to come!
+Yes...eventually.
+You see, when you accept Jesus as your Savior, He gives you a new heart at that moment and the promise of a new body in the life to come!
 It's as good as done!

 Hebrews 10:14 explains, "...by one sacrifice he has made perfect forever those who are being made holy."
 That's why the Messiah suffered such abuse.
 He did it for us.
 Let this sink in, beloved.
 He did it for us!
 When He died, He took our punishment.